awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-kinesis-output.md

-# Reading Streaming Video Analysis Results<a name="streaming-video-kinesis-output"></a>
+# Reading streaming video analysis results<a name="streaming-video-kinesis-output"></a>

 You can use the Amazon Kinesis Data Streams Client Library to consume analysis results that are sent to the Amazon Kinesis Data Streams output stream\.
 For more information, see [Reading Data from a Kinesis Data Stream](https://docs.aws.amazon.com/streams/latest/dev/building-consumers.html)\.
 Amazon Rekognition Video places a JSON frame record for each analyzed frame into the Kinesis output stream\.
 Amazon Rekognition Video doesn't analyze every frame that's passed to it through the Kinesis video stream\.

 A frame record that's sent to a Kinesis data stream contains information about which Kinesis video stream fragment the frame is in, where the frame is in the fragment, and faces that are recognized in the frame\.
 It also includes status information for the stream processor\.
-For more information, see [Reference: Kinesis Face Recognition Record](streaming-video-kinesis-output-reference.md)\.
+For more information, see [Reference: Kinesis face recognition record](streaming-video-kinesis-output-reference.md)\.

+The Amazon Kinesis Video Streams Parser Library contains example tests that consume Amazon Rekognition Video results and integrates it with the original Kinesis video stream\.
+For more information, see [Displaying Rekognition results with Kinesis Video Streams locally](displaying-rekognition-results-locally.md)\.

 Amazon Rekognition Video streams Amazon Rekognition Video analysis information to the Kinesis data stream\.
 The following is a JSON example for a single record\.